bimdata/documentation/src/on-premises/getting_started.md

   - [RabbitMQ](https://www.rabbitmq.com): an open-source message broker used for asynchronous communications between our components.

 They can also use some optional components:
-  - an SMTP server used to send mail,
+  - an SMTP server to send mail,
-  - an Object Storage (like S3) used to store uploaded files.
+  - an Object Storage (like S3) to store uploaded files.

 There are a lot of different components, it can be complicated to understand their interactions, so we hope this diagram can help you to apprehend the different network flows: